 As the interpretation and implementation of labor-related laws and regulations are still evolving, we cannot assure you that our employment practices do not and will not violate labor-related laws and regulations in China, which may subject us to labor disputes or government investigations.
 We cannot assure you that we have complied or will be able to comply with all labor-related law and regulations.
-If we are deemed to have violated relevant labor laws and regulations, we could be required to provide additional compensation to our employees and our business, financial condition and results of operations will be adversely affected.
+If we are deemed to have violated the labor laws and regulations, we could be required to provide additional compensation to our employees and our business, financial condition and results of operations will be adversely affected.

-You may experience difficulties in effecting service of legal process, enforcing foreign judgments or bringing actions in China against us or our management named in the prospectus based on foreign laws.
+You may experience difficulties in effecting service of legal process, enforcing foreign judgments or bringing actions in the Chinese mainland against us or our management based on foreign laws.

-We are an exempted company incorporated under the laws of the Cayman Islands, however, we conduct substantially all of our operations in China and substantially all of our assets are located in China.
-In addition, all our senior executive officers reside within China for a significant portion of the time and all of them are PRC nationals.
-As a result, it may be difficult for you to effect service of process upon us or our management residing in China.
-In addition, China does not have treaties providing for reciprocal recognition and enforcement of judgments of courts with the Cayman Islands and many other countries and regions.
-Therefore, recognition and enforcement in China of judgments of a court in any of these non-PRC jurisdictions in relation to any matter not subject to a binding arbitration provision may be difficult or impossible.
+We are an exempted company incorporated under the laws of the Cayman Islands, however, we conduct substantially all of our operations in the Chinese mainland and substantially all of our assets are located in the Chinese mainland.
+In addition, all our senior executive officers reside within the Chinese mainland for a significant portion of the time and all of them are PRC nationals.
+As a result, it may be difficult for you to effect service of process upon us or our management residing in the Chinese mainland.
+In addition, the Chinese mainland does not have treaties providing for reciprocal recognition and enforcement of judgments of courts with the Cayman Islands and many other countries and regions.
+Therefore, like many other jurisdictions around the world, recognition and enforcement in the Chinese mainland of judgments of a court in any of these non-PRC jurisdictions in relation to any matter not subject to a binding arbitration provision may be difficult or impossible.